 If you feel that travel anxiety is really taking over, it may be best to have a trial trip where there is nothing at stake.
 This is a solo (or joint trip with an understanding friend or family member) in which you are going for the sole purpose of being comfortable with being away from home.
 Since you won’t be there for a wedding or a girls’ trip or something to that effect, you can take the time and really learn some coping mechanisms for when it all seems a bit too much.

 If your anxiety revolves around being away from home, forming some habits may help.
 Blogger and author Lauren Juliff says what’s helped her with her anxiety while traveling is creating a routine.
 This can be something as small as having the same thing for lunch each day, setting an alarm every morning at a consistent time, or always taking a calming bath at night.
+Additionally, give yourself plenty of time at the airport and know all the TSA rules to avoid adding on avoidable stressors, such as having to rush or needing to check items that aren't allowed through secturity.
 “It’s all about staying in control, and these small constants help with that,” she writes.
 No matter what unknowns may pop up, at least you’ll have these touchstones throughout the day to look forward to.

 Whether your mom is on speed-dial or you text your S.O. every few hours, have someone you can rely on when things get tough.
 It can also help to connect with those who experience a similar type of anxiety.
 Juliff recommends an online community like No More Panic as a great way for you to chat with those who understand what you’re going through—and who may have some tricks for lessening your travel anxiety.
 (Plus, the internet tends to be much cheaper compared to phone calls while you’re away).
 “Integrate yourself into a community like this before you leave so that if anxiety does hit you when you’re on the road, you won’t feel like you’re struggling on your own,” Juliff writes.